How to Create a DEI Tech Stack That Improves Diversity in Recruiting

 Referrals

 The solution?
 Make your referral programs external.
 By using tools that expand your company’s referral network beyond those of your employees, you create more opportunities for candidates from diverse backgrounds, perspectives, and skill sets.
-Additionally, an external referral tool can help you eliminate bias towards certain candidate pools, and may encourage employees to think about their networks and how they can foster more diversity and inclusivity in those they connect with or refer.

 Job Distribution

-Your recruitment pipeline may reveal key areas or gaps in which you need to improve or increase representation—but it can be challenging to do that with basic recruiting platforms.
-Instead, harnessing platforms like Jopwell allows you to get your open roles in front of more diverse communities of candidates while representing your organization as an inclusive place to work with equitable hiring practices.
-By leveraging these communities, you’re also making an effort to meet candidates where they already are, in turn making it easier for diverse talent to find you.
+When distributing open roles with your organization, you’ll want to get those roles in front of a vast and diverse range of talent.
+Your recruitment pipeline may reveal key areas or gaps in which you need to improve or increase representation — but it can be challenging to do that with basic recruiting platforms.
+Instead, harnessing platforms like Jopwell allows you to get your open roles in front of more diverse communities of candidates while representing your organization as an inclusive place to work.

 Creating inclusive job descriptions

 In job descriptions, words matter.
-And following through with the descriptions you use matters, too.
 The language and tone you use in your job descriptions can quickly deter candidates from applying to your organization, especially if the language isn’t inclusive.
+Fortunately, some tools can help you analyze and optimize the language you use when crafting your job descriptions.

 Impact descriptions

 Impact descriptions forego the traditional list of responsibilities in job postings in favor of outlining what the candidate can expect to learn, own, and improve once they’re in the role, with a focus on bringing someone’s unique perspectives and experiences to the job.
-Impact descriptions outline how the role and responsibilities will progress over time, and can even include development timelines.
-They also focus on the benefits of working at an organization, not just the features or tasks of a role.
+From a DEI perspective, impact descriptions consider a range of factors that help organizations find the best candidate for the role — as opposed to relying solely on whether someone’s professional background matches a list of responsibilities.

 Application reviews and screening tools